OWelton-Rosie/SNZ-new/docs/README.md

 ## Note: this is NOT the current SNZ website!
 The current SNZ website can be viewed at [https://speedcubing.nz/](https://speedcubing.nz/).

-This is a proposed version made by a nerdy teen and therefore is not particularly stable!
+This is a proposed version made by a nerdy teen; therefore, it is not particularly stable!

 ## Project Structure (template from the [CubeClubs Repo](https://github.com/CubeLabsNZ/CubeClubs))